 It does not do macro processing, include file handling, or anything else you may get from your C compiler's preprocessor.
 You can do include file processing with the .include directive (see Section 7.46 [.include], page 65).
 You can use the GNU C compiler driver to get other "CPP" style preprocessing by giving the input file a '.S' suffix.
-See Section "Options Controlling the Kind of Output" in Using GNU CC.
+See the 'Options Controlling the Kind of Output' section of the GCC manual for more details (https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html#Overall-Options)